Confidence Sets for Causal Orderings: Goodness-of-fit for regression

 Various other procedures, discussed below, have also been proposed for testing goodness-of-fit for a linear model via the hypothesis in~\eqref{eq:nullHypSingleIndep}.
-In theory, these procedures could also be used in the framework we subsequently propose for testing a causal ordering.
+In theory, these procedures could also be used in the framework we subsequently propose to test causal ordering.
 However, practically speaking and as shown in Section~\ref{sec:simulations}, the computational cost of these procedures---save perhaps \citet{schultheiss2021assessing}---renders them infeasible for our goal of computing confidence sets for causal orderings.